dsant005/AGENT-X/README.md

 ### Build

+First, you need to install NodeJS on your machine.
+If you are on mac, this can easily be done using `nvm`.
+See installation instructions for nvm here: https://github.com/creationix/nvm#installation-and-update

+Once you have nvm installed, after cloning this project, you can execute the following commands:
+`nvm install 10.15.1`
+`nvm use 10.15.1`

+Next, install `yarn` and the Angular CLI:
+`npm install -g yarn`
+`npm install -g @angular/cli`

+Next, execute yarn on the root directory of this repo:
+`yarn`

+Finally, run `ng build --prod` to build the extension.

+More details:
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
 Since the popover loads each time the Chrome Extension icon is clicked, it is recommended to use `--prod` to mitigate delayed popup responses.
 This build command will also transpile and copy both the PopOver and "extension" dependencies.

 Once the application has been built you can re-install it in a similar fashion to the Installation steps above: